JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/class_props/index.md

 ## Pass In a Prop

-As we did in the [Sharing Component Props Using Type Information](../props/), we'll use a consistent process:
+As we did in [Sharing Component Props Using Type Information](../props/), we'll use a consistent process:

 - Work first in the test by writing a *failing* test